Sp3ctro/Sp3ctro.github.io/_posts/2020-01-26-FRM-Reading-1.md

 ## Risk Measures & Quantiles
 *Estimate risk measures by estimating quantiles*

 Estimating a loss quantile involves mapping or plotting the frequency of losses on a distribution and separating them in terms of quantiles.
 This can be done on a percentage basis (e.g. the 90th %ile loss) or on a range basis, by identifying a "slice" of the distribution and determining a weighted average loss within that "slice".

+## The Standard Error of a Risk Measure
+*Evaluate estimators of risk measures by estimating their standard errors*

+Estimators, depending on how they are created and how they are calculated, have different levels of precision.
+An estimator which is highly imprecise and has a wide margin of error (or standard error) is not going to be hugely useful in all cases.
+In this context, it is useful to evaluate its standard error by calculating...

+$$[q+se(q)\times z_\alpha] > VAR > [q-se(q)\times z_alpha]$$

+Where...
+* $\alpha$ is the significance level
+* $q$ is the quantile
+* $se(q) = \frac{\sqrt{p(1-p)/n}}{f(q)}$

 ## Quantile-Quantile Plots (QQ Plots)
 *Interpret quantile-quantile (QQ) plots to identify the characteristics of a distribution*